The following Read and Wonder Books (a series recommended for ages 5-8) have been reviewed by regular contributor Debbie Glade.

-Sea Horse by Chris Butterworth and illustrated by John Lawrence; White Owl, Barn Owl by Nicola Davies and illustrated by Michael Foreman; Caterpillar Caterpillar by Vivian French and illustrated by Charlotte Voake; Think of an Eel by Karen Wallace and illustrated by Mike Bostock.
+Sea Horse by Chris Butterworth, with illustrations by John Lawrence; White Owl, Barn Owl by Nicola Davies and illustrated by Michael Foreman; Caterpillar Caterpillar by Vivian French and illustrated by Charlotte Voake; Think of an Eel by Karen Wallace and illustrated by Mike Bostock.

 Sea Horse: The Shyest Fish in the Sea by Chris Butterworth, illustrated by John Lawrence, is a wonderful educational journey through the life of a Barbour’s Seahorse.
 Until I saw all the illustrations of the different types of seahorses, I never knew how many different species there were.
 The book explains the life cycle of a seahorse from mating to birth and the survival of the tiny babies.
 The unique illustrations are an excellent complement to the story.
 Any child interested in animals or the ocean would love learning about the seahorse in this enlightening book.